Doctors With Disabilities Push For Culture Change In Medicine

 In the decades since, court rulings and amendments have clarified rights and protections.
 But culture change has been slow to take hold in the profession.

-Doctors are often portrayed as pinnacles of health, super-humans responding to emergencies around the clock, performing miracles of all kinds.
+Doctors are often portrayed as pinnacles of health, superhumans responding to emergencies around the clock, performing miracles of all kinds.
 They're seen as the fixers, not the ones ever in need of accommodations or care.

 "This profession historically has viewed themselves as able-bodied in the extreme," Iezzoni says.

-Now, a growing movement of current and aspiring doctors with disabilities is starting to challenge that narrative, saying it is a disservice, both to the medical profession and to patients.
+Now, a growing movement of current and aspiring doctors with disabilities is starting to challenge that narrative, saying it is a disservice both to the medical profession and to patients.

-It's important to acknowledge and accommodate medical professionals with disabilities, says Lisa Meek, a psychologist at Michigan Medicine specializing in disabilities in medicine and medical education.
-"It deserves attention and it's own problem-solving," she says.
+It's important to acknowledge and accommodate medical professionals with disabilities, says Lisa Meeks, a psychologist at Michigan Medicine specializing in disabilities in medicine and medical education.
+"It deserves attention and its own problem-solving," she says.

 Meeks co-founded the Coalition for Disability Access in Health Science and Medical Education, a group focused on improving access to medical education for students with disabilities.

-She also co-authored a report released this year on disabilities and medicine which found that many doctors still conceal their disabilities out of fear of stigma or bias.
+She also co-authored a report released this year on disabilities and medicine, which found that many doctors still conceal their disabilities out of fear of stigma or bias.

 Earlier this year, Meeks had a thought: If doctors with disabilities saw more people like themselves, would they talk more openly about the challenges and opportunities?
 She started a social media campaign with the hashtag #DocsWithDisabilities.